dd9jn/rfc4880bis/crypto-refresh.md

 Its contents SHOULD be random octets to make the length obfuscation it provides more robust even when compressed.

+While this packet may appear anywhere in an OpenPGP stream, an implementation adding padding to a stream SHOULD place such a packet only in one of two places to avoid interoperability problems:

+- At the end of a v5 Transferable Public Key that is transferred over an encrypted channel (see {{transferable-public-keys}})
+- As the last packet of an Optionally Padded Message within an AEAD Encrypted Data Packet (see {{openpgp-messages}}).

+An implementation MAY place such a packet anywhere else in a stream of OpenPGP packets if it has external knowledge that the intended recipient is capable of safely discarding the packet.

 Policy about how large to make such a packet to defend against traffic analysis is beyond the scope of this document.

 # Radix-64 Conversions